 6. Use drip irrigation and reduce water usage.

 7. Set lawn mower blades higher to increase ground shade and water retention in soil.

 You’ve worked too hard to let your landscape fail in the heat.
-Hot sun can be hard on garden plants and their roots.
+The hot sun can be hard on garden plants and their roots.
 These tips help If watering and mulching are not doing enough to keep your plants cool enough to continue producing.
-Also don’t forget late summer also is the time to plant your fall-producing crops, such as spinach, lettuce, broccoli, carrots, beets and radishes.
-If you enjoyed this post please consider subscribing or follow me on twitter @H2oTrends.
+Also don’t forget late summer also is the time to plant your fall-producing crops, such as spinach, lettuce, broccoli, carrots, beets, and radishes.
+If you enjoyed this post please consider subscribing or following me on Twitter @H2oTrends.